agilityroots/aws-ami/win2012r2_puppet_winrm/README.md

 Windows Update is also run, using [this Powershell toolkit](https://social.technet.microsoft.com/wiki/contents/articles/32424.biztalk-server-installation-powershell-toolkit.aspx).

 **Note:** If you are provisioning this AMI from scratch, this step usually takes time if there are many updates.
-The update auto-restarts the VM.
+The update does not auto-restart the VM.

 ### WinRM Configuration